In Court: Care Home Fined after Window Death

 The investigation by the HSE found that staff had not had any training for using the bleaching equipment and the company had not carried out any risk assessments for using the equipment.
 It was common practice for employees to climb onto the open containers when the machinery became stuck.
 The company, which has now put proper procedures in place, was fined £10,000 plus £718 in costs after pleading guilty to one breach of the Health and Safety at Work Act.

 Lift Door Defect Leads to Fall

 A company has been fined £3,000 following an incident where an employee fell into a lift shaft and was seriously injured.
 The employee was delivering a cage trolley at the time, but found that the upper floor doors to the table lift were open even though the lift was not there.
 When he looked into the shaft to see if the lift was at the floor below he lost his balance and fell into the lift shaft.
 The cage trolley followed and landed on him, causing serious injuries and trapping him until he was freed by colleagues.

 The investigation found that no suitable risk assessment was in place, which would have identified that the lift doors could be opened when the lift was not present.
 The lift was being serviced and examined regularly, but the contractor had failed to notice the issue.

 Speaking after the case, an HSE inspector said “It would have been reasonably practicable for the company to have installed inter-locks and platform positioning sensors, as they did later.
 Such devices are considered as a standard requirement in lift installations throughout residential, industrial and commercial buildings, and their omission in this case was a critical factor in the cause of this incident.
-The fact that the company did install such devices afterwards shows that this was a reasonably practicable measure which they could have taken, had they done so [the employee] would not have suffered such serious injuries.”
+The fact that the company did install such devices afterwards shows that this was a reasonably practicable measure which they could have taken, had they done so would not have suffered such serious injuries.”